alena-bartosh/dominos_pizza_eater/README.md

 # Domino's pizza eater :pizza:
 I really like pizza but even more I like data analysis.
-If you feel the same way, automatically upload data about your orders in the Domino's with this script and get the analysis!
+If you feel the same way, automatically extract data about your orders in the Domino's with this script and get the analysis!

 ### Setup
 1. Install [Selenium driver](https://selenium-python.readthedocs.io/installation.html)